 VAT registration requirements are different across Canadian provinces and territories, this why it is good to request specialized services in this sense.
 For non-residents in need of registered agent services, our Canadian agents can be of help.

-New GST/HST rules in 2022 for Canadians and foreigners
+New GST/HST rules for Canadians and foreigners

 Starting with 1st of July 2021, entities that are registered as e-platforms operators (or which are considered to be so) will need to follow new regulations regarding GST/HST in Canada.
 This applies to both Canadian residents as well as to foreign residents.